 "Bar" is actually quite a vague, wide-ranging term used to describe everything from the sticky, neon 99p-a-mixer fuckpits where most British teenagers experience their first pangs of fake ID freedom, to the joyless payday venues full of pension-ready office workers filling the abyss in their souls with xenophobic ale every Friday night.
 Perhaps most crucially, dogs don't live in bars.

 But pubs.
 Well, pubs are one of the big, fat pillars holding up the whole edifice of "Britishness."
-They're in terminal decline, are loftily idealised, and the concept can seem wooly – at best – when you try to define it for an outsider.
+They're in terminal decline, are loftily idealized, and the concept can seem wooly––at best––when you try to define it for an outsider.
 They are at once enduring and persecuted spaces, full of cliché and myth.
-They suggest discarded football accumulators, locals playing bar billiards, pool, computerised quiz machines or dominos, rounds of foaming chestnut brown ale, and dogs, which often live in them or on them, depending on the sturdiness and angle of the roof.
+They suggest discarded football accumulators, locals playing bar billiards, pool, computerized quiz machines or dominos, rounds of foaming chestnut brown ale, and dogs, which often live in them or on them, depending on the sturdiness and angle of the roof.
 You'd have your first pint in a pub and your first shag in a bar, often in the same night.

 Yank: Would you ever go on a date in a pub?